Skip to main content

 Sextortion scams are rising, often targeting young men, and AI is increasingly being used to create fake images or videos, as Victim Support has warned.

-AI hasn’t invented new crimes, but it has made social engineering more persuasive and more relentless.
+AI has not invented new crimes, but it has made social engineering more persuasive - with lures that look more polished and gain trust faster.

 Building a Customer Crisis Playbook